top of page

 • The United States has not implemented equivalent federal bans.

-Another ingredient, Lilial (Butylphenyl Methylpropional), was banned in the EU in 2022 due to reproductive toxicity concerns — yet continued appearing in recalled cosmetic products after regulatory action.
+Another ingredient, Lilial (Butylphenyl Methylpropional), was banned in the EU in 2022 due to reproductive toxicity concerns—yet it continued appearing in recalled cosmetic products after regulatory action.

 “But I’ve Used Shampoo for Years and I’m Fine.”